bentrevett/paper-notes/notes/to-tune-or-not-to-tune.md

 # To Tune or Not to Tune?
-Adapting Pretrained Representations to Diverse Tasks (March 2019)
+Adapting Pretrained Representations to Diverse Tasks (2019)

 Matthew Peters, Sebastian Ruder, Noah A. Smith